-Self-published in 1969 by John Muir, who got a Berkeley civil engineering degree in 1951 and was no relation to the naturalist, the book was regularly touted in Stewart Brand’s Whole Earth Catalog and soon gained a cult following with youth across the country.
+Self-published in 1969 by John Muir, who got a Berkeley civil engineering degree in 1951, the book was regularly touted in Stewart Brand’s Whole Earth Catalog and soon gained a cult following with youth across the country.
 In December 1971, the Chronicle of Higher Education listed the bestselling titles from the Princeton University bookstore.
 Muir’s manual was number four, falling somewhere between John Updike’s Rabbit Redux and Carlos Casteneda’s Separate Reality.

 Indeed, long before the “For Dummies” books became a thing, the Idiot’s Guide, as it was generally called, sold millions of copies, mostly to hippies and their ilk—vagabonds and rucksackers and communards and back-to-the-earthers—who tended to favor the cheap German imports over the Detroit behemoths.
 Putting aside Further, Ken Kesey’s International Harvester school bus, no vehicle is more emblematic of the ’60s counterculture than the VW Bus and its compact cousin, the Beetle, aka the Bug.

 Part of the appeal was their simplicity.
 Air-cooled as opposed to water-cooled, they were stripped down, free of radiators and hoses and water pumps.
 Their engines were also comparatively small and could be easily dropped out of their rear compartments and either overhauled or swapped out for a new one.
-It didn’t hurt that their bodies were built like tanks.
 You could keep one going forever if you knew what you were doing.
 The problem was that you needed to.
 Underpowered and prone to overheating, the cars needed a good deal of maintenance, including regular valve jobs.
 Neglect that duty, and you were liable to throw a rod and find yourself stranded.

 Of course, the flower children were not exactly renowned for their mechanical acumen.
 If anything, they tended to view machinery with suspicion and dread—the root of all our Cold War nightmares.
 That’s where Muir, the mechanic, came in, to ease their minds and show the way—not so much John of the Mountains as John of the Grease Gun.